What Is a Woodruff Key? | Why Use a Woodruff Key? | Sunk Keys

 #5.
 Feather Keys

-Feather keys
+Feather Keys

 Feather keys are attached to either the shaft or the hub to allow relative axial motion.
 As shown in the figures, they are three main wing keys.
 Double-headed, peg feather, and feather key.
-This enables power transmission between shaft and hub with parallel opposite faces, as well as allowing it to slide.

 Also, Read: What Is Fluid? | Types of Fluids | Compressible Fluid | Type of Fluid Flow